 The methods we use integrate a variety of experimental techniques including high speed 3D kinematics, kinetics, electromyography, strain gauges, and respirometry.
 We also use numerous imaging methodologies including CT, ultrasound, MRI, and histology.

 Current projects include:

 The Tarahumara (Ràràmuri) are among the last Native American peoples who still practice subsistence farming.
-Since 2012, we have been studying their running biomechanics.
-We are also now studying musculoskeletal and cardiovascular aging in this population in collaboration with researchers at Massachusetts General Hospital (Dr. Aaron Baggish) and the University of Cardiff (Prof. Robert Shave), and with the assistance of Mickey Mahaffey and Silvino Cubesare.
+Since 2012, we have been studying their running biomechanics and we are also now studying musculoskeletal and cardiovascular aging in this population in collaboration with researchers at the Autonomous University of Chihuahua (Oscar Nuñez Enriquez, Ph.D.,Salvador Jesus Lopez, PhD), Massachusetts General Hospital (Dr. Aaron Baggish) and the University of British Columbia (Prof. Robert Shave), and with the assistance of Mickey Mahaffey and Silvino Cubesare.